School of Architecture and Planning

 Prerequisites: IDE 3123 and IDE 3236.
 Integration of design processes in meeting human needs relative to the built environment, exploring functional spatial and contextual layers of thought; specific focus on augmenting understanding of the structural systems that are necessary for built spaces and how those spaces impact the interior volume and its articulation.
 Generally offered: Spring.
 This course has Differential Tuition.
 Course Fee: SAP1 $25; STSE $60.

 IDE 4213.
-Furniture Design and Construction.
+Design and Fabrication Workshop.
 (0-9) 3 Credit Hours.

 Focuses on essential elements of furniture or product design and fabrication, emphasizing relations to human environments, architectural space, human factors, and the use of materials, processes, and methods.
 May include digital design technologies and processes.
 This course has Differential Tuition.
 Course Fee: SAP1 $25; STSE $30.